IceCode18/CS401-web-app-practice/README.md

 * Learn how to incorporate web services in an application
 * Gain experience using source code repositories and test methodologies
 * Learn about cloud services and serverless APIs and how to use them in an application.
+* Learn about cookies and sessions, authentication, and sensitive data handling.